 \subsection{Impact parameters}

-The shadow of a 4--dimensional black hole is typically represented as a two--dimensional shape on an image plane with Cartesian coordinates \( \{X, Y\} \), which correspond to two observation angles \( \{\alpha, \beta\} \).
-In the 5--dimensional case, this generalizes to a three-dimensional \textit{hypershadow}, represented as a volume in Cartesian coordinates \( \{X, Y, Z\} \), where the additional coordinate \( Z \) corresponds to a third observation angle \( \zeta \).
+The shadow of a four-dimensional black hole is typically represented as a two-dimensional shape on an image plane with Cartesian coordinates \( \{X, Y\} \), which correspond to two observation angles \( \{\alpha, \beta\} \).
+In the five-dimensional case, this generalizes to a three-dimensional hypershadow, represented as a volume in Cartesian coordinates \( \{X, Y, Z\} \), where the additional coordinate \( Z \) corresponds to a third observation angle \( \zeta \).

-We therefore construct a 3D image space using Cartesian coordinates \( \{X, Y, Z\} \), which represent the impact parameters of light rays and are proportional to the observation angles \( \{\alpha, \beta, \zeta\} \).
-The observer is assumed to be located at coordinates \( (x_{\rm o}, \theta_{\rm o}) \), positioned very far from the black hole, i.e.\ \( x_{\rm o} \gg \mu \), where \( \mu \) denotes the mass scale of the black hole.
+We, therefore, construct a 3D image space using Cartesian coordinates \( \{X, Y, Z\} \), which represent the impact parameters of light rays and are proportional to the observation angles \( \{\alpha, \beta, \zeta\} \).
+The observer is assumed to be located at coordinates \( (x_{\rm o}, \theta_{\rm o}) \), positioned very far from the black hole, i.e., \( x_{\rm o} \gg \mu \), where \( \mu \) denotes the mass scale of the black hole.
 Throughout the paper we refer to $x_{\rm o}$ as the observer radial coordinate and to $\theta_{\rm o}$ as the observer inclination angle; their influence on the hypershadow will be analyzed in Sec.~\ref{effects}.